shine911/build/README.md

-Some custom patches for building Ubuntu Touch.
+Some custom patches for building AOSPA.
 =====
 Some patches for codina device.
 First run: